akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 17 XXX — Christmas Court -- AK:TODO RENUMBER

-The court assembled at Westminster for Christmas.
+Soon enough, the court assembled at Westminster for Christmas.
 Nobles from across England, bishops, barons, and foreign visitors filled the halls.
 Beatrice, now dressed in gowns provided by the Queen's own seamstress, moved through the crowds with growing confidence.

 Then the Duchess of Brittany arrived.